owagner/eno2mqtt/README.md

 Changelog
 ---------
+* 0.4 - 2015/03/15 - owagner
+  - now sends RD_DUTYCYCLE every 60s and dumps a possible output, mostly as a serial-level keepalive

 * 0.3 - 2015/03/14 - owagner
   - renamed property eno.usb300 to the more accurate eno.tcm
   - added eno.setRepeater to set the repeater mode of the TCM